 This blog makes the ‘thoughts and news’ section of

-I am the founder of LITRA :: and the maintainer of this blog.
-I am also a licensed architect holding a postgraduate degree in Architecture from the University of Karlsruhe (Dipl.
-Ing.), a second postgraduate degree in Media Fine Arts from the Karlsruhe University of Arts and Design at the Center for Art and Media (ZKM) in Karlsruhe, Germany ( ..and yes, this was a spheric experience ), and a PhD from the Planetary Collegium‘s Center of Advanced Inquiry in Integrated Arts (CAiiA) at the University of Plymouth.
+Claudia Westermann is the founder of LITRA :: and the maintainer of this blog.
+She is also a licensed architect holding a postgraduate degree in Architecture from the University of Karlsruhe (Dipl.
+Ing.), a second postgraduate degree in Media Art (Fine Art) from the Karlsruhe University of Arts and Design at the Center for Art and Media (ZKM) in Karlsruhe, Germany ( ..and yes, this was a spheric experience ), and a PhD from the Planetary Collegium‘s Center of Advanced Inquiry in Integrated Arts (CAiiA) at the University of Plymouth.
 The PhD thesis An Experimental Research into Inhabitable Theories was supervised by Prof. Roy Ascott and Prof. Mike Phillips, and examined by Dr. David Cunningham and Prof. Dr. Alessandro Aurigi.

 Publications include ‘The Architect’s Circle, or The Geometrical Incline of Truth’ in ‘New Realities : Being Syncretic‘ (Springer, 2008), and ‘An Entry without Inscription, a Letter, and a Map’ in ‘Orientation _ Dis-/Orientation’ (Lars Müller, 2009).
 They also include articles, such as ‘Resonances of the Unknown’ (Kybernetes, vol. 40, issue 7/8, 2011, Emerald,), and `Myths of Complexity‘ (Design Ecologies, issue 1.2, 2011, Intellect).

-I am a member of the editorial board of the journal Ubiquity, whose first issue is going to be published in 2012, and a member of the Leonardo Reviews panel, contributing to the reviews section of Leonardo, the journal of the International Society for the Arts, Sciences and Technology.
+She is a member of the editorial board of the journal Ubiquity, whose first issue is going to be published in 2012, and was a member of the Leonardo Reviews panel (when she still had time), contributing to the reviews section of Leonardo, the journal of the International Society for the Arts, Sciences and Technology.

-I have been using the domain www.ezaic.de since the year 2000, and the name Laboratory for Experimental Research in Inhabitable Theories — which emerged from my PhD research — since 2004.
-I recently decided to match domain name and company name, and thus my virtual presence has moved from the former (and still active) domain www.ezaic.de to this new one at www.litra-design.com.
+We have been using the domain www.ezaic.de since the year 2000, and the name Laboratory for Experimental Research in Inhabitable Theories — which emerged from Claudia Westermann’s PhD research — since 2004.
+In 2011, we decided to match domain name and company name, and thus the virtual presence has moved from the former (and still active) domain www.ezaic.de to this new one at www.litra-design.com.
 The domain name now contains an acronym of Laboratory for Inhabitable Theories and Research in Architecture.

 Works that were developed between 1998 and 2010 are still available on the www at www.ezaic.de.
 It will be kept as an archives. www.litra-design.com currently holds a copy of www.ezaic.de but is soon going to be subjected to an extensive redesign.